JoseyKinnaman/record_collector/README.md

 * _phone capabilities_
 * _user name in Devise and displayed in 'My collection'.

-## TO DO LIST
-  SEARCH.html.erb

-  - adjust the api call for only vinyl (RYAN & ALLISON)

-  - nav bar, moving signed in & sign-out to the right hand side (CHEE & ZINFIRA)
-  - nav bar, right side doesn't have an end?
-(CHEE & ZINFIRA)
-  - add sort by options on search page?
-(CHEE & ZINFIRA)

-  - work on search function for searching a collection -> gem "pg_search"

-@ 1:00 pm --> START WORKING ON DEMO PAGE

-## TO DO BEFORE DEMO @ 3:00pm
-- create account for showcasing our project with visually appealing records displayed on 'my collection' page.
-- deploy to Heroku
-- create outline script for demo

 ## Technologies Used
 * _Ruby_
 * _Rails_